 This course focuses on adapting instruction to meet individual student needs.
 Adaptation of instruction includes addressing student variations in achievement, developmental level, intelligences, learning styles, cultures, social/emotional characteristics and interests.
 It also addresses the varying needs of first- and second-language learners and students with special needs.
 The course will also focus on the use of assessment data to guide the adaptation of instruction to address students' learning needs and to document their achievement.
 Candidates will learn to interpret student records and assessment data (including data for students with Individualized Education Programs) and develop appropriate adaptations of instruction and assessment that will allow all students, including students with disabilities, to demonstrate progress toward the achievement of instructional goals.
-In addition to surveying the principles and methods of educational measurement and test construction, candidates will examine current educational assessment trends, issues, policies and practices and explore the relationships among assessments aligned with learning objectives as well as examine and analyze student permanent records.
+In addition to surveying the principles and methods of educational measurement and test construction, candidates will examine current educational assessment trends, issues, policies and practices and explore the relationships among assessment and design, delivery and adaptation of instruction.
+Candidates will construct, administer and analyze formative classroom assessments aligned with learning objectives as well as examine and analyze student permanent records.
 The embedded field experience for this course will include development and evaluation of plans for adapting instruction to meet individual students' identified needs.